hungpham2511/hungpham2511/README.md

 I am a robotic engineer building robots at Eureka Robotics in Singapore.

 In my day-to-day work, I develop algorithms and software for optimal motion planning (allow robots to move efficiently autonomously) and force control (allow robots to *feel* with sensor and behave intelligently).
-Nowadays, I also enjoy developing with multi-view vision systems for high-precision tasks.
+Nowadays, I also enjoy developing multi-view vision systems for high-precision tasks.

 When it is necessary, I also build CI/CD pipeline for testing and deploying robot software.